lydia-ibrahim/lydia-ibrahim/README.md

-- 👋 Hi, I’m @lydiaibrahim
+- 👋 Hi, I’m @lydia-ibrahim
 - ♟️ I'm a Copywriter at Chess.com
+- ✍️ I've worked on campaigns with Duolingo, Nike, and more
 - 💞️ I’m a student on Code First Girl's Full Stack Degree
+- 🌿 I have an MSc in Climate Change: Environment, Science, and Policy
 - 👀 I’m interested in sustainability, gaming, and marketing
-- 📫 How to reach me lydiaibrahim@proton.me
-- ⚡ Fun fact: I can write with both hands at the same time.

 <!---
 lydia-ibrahim/lydia-ibrahim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.